Bright Futures – Teen Mother Independent Living

 - Supervised independent living with parenting classes

 The Bright Futures program also supports teen mothers in successfully maintaining:

 - Vocational training or high school matriculation

 Teen Mothers Matter at Family Matters of Greater Washington

 At Family Matters, the goal for every teen mother in the Bright Futures program is to exit foster care with the skills, confidence and support needed to provide a loving, safe and stable home for herself and for her children.

 The Bright Futures staff empowered, enriched and elevated the lives of 16 teen mothers and their children in 2015.
-Help Family Matters continue to provide this impact-driven compassionate solution, at no cost to the teen mothers.
+An immense THANK YOU to CFSA, which fully supports our teen mothers and their children!